Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 Write a blog post:

-1. Create a blog post about $ARGUMENTS
+1. Write a post about the $ARGUMENTS topic

-2. Generate Korean version in `src/content/blog/`
+2. Create the Korean version in `src/content/blog/`

-3. Generate English version in `src/content/blog/en/`
+3. Create the English version in `src/content/blog/en/`

-4. Include current time in pubDate (e.g., 2026-03-14T18:00:00+09:00)
+4. Include the current time in pubDate (e.g. 2026-03-14T18:00:00+09:00)

-6. heroImage paths: Korean `../../assets/`, English `../../../assets/`
+6. heroImage path: Korean `../../assets/`, English `../../../assets/`

 Usage: